borkenware/spoonfeed/CONFIGURING.md

 - `build.mangle` - boolean (default: `true`)<br>
 Whether exports should be mangled or not.

+- `build.split` - boolean (default: `true`)<br>
+Whether Spoonfeed should make use of code splitting or not.
+Reduces the initial bundle size.

 ## Pre-rendering server-side options
 **Note**: Those will only be used if you set your app to compile to a Preact app.